starcitizen-lug/lug-helper/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Bugs or issues with the Helper tool.
-See other options below for non-Helper related issues
+See the Wiki & Discord options below for problems running Star Citizen.
 title: ''
 labels: ''
 assignees: ''